phylovi/bito/README.md

     conda activate bito

 (Very optional) The notebooks require R, IRKernel, rpy2 >=3.1.0, and some R packages such as ggplot and cowplot.
-Do not install R via conda.
-Doing so will install the conda compiler toolchain, this will mess up our compilation.

 ## Building